 Even those abilities that you might expect a multitasker to excel at – for example, being able to switch quickly from one thing to another while keeping things separate in their minds – are skills that heavy-multitaskers perform very poorly at.
 Through a test involving switching between images of letters and images of numbers, the researchers found that those who did not multitask frequently performed better at switching back and forth and keeping things separate in their minds.
 In other words, the less you multitask, the better you are at it.

 If you doubt the scientists when they tell us that the more you multitask the worse you become at it, then I dare you to do a little experiment.
 Find someone who multitasks frequently, perhaps someone who has been using a smartphone for a number of years and who frequently interacts with the stimuli from this device while engaged in other activities.
 When this multitasker is in the presence of his or her phone, try to have a deep conversation with the person, perhaps a conversation that involves following out an argument or principle across multiple contexts.
-Repeat the same experiment with others who have had a smartphone for a shorter amount of time.
+Repeat the same experiment with others who have had a smartphone for a shorter amount of time or who may have a smartphone but don’t multitask with it very often.
 Now here’s the point: if multitasking is a skill you improve at the more you practice it, then you should expect those who have used smartphones for the longest to do a better job attending to you than those who have only had these devices for a short amount of time.
 If your experience resembles mine, however, what you will actually find is the other way round: those who have had their smartphones the longest (and who have therefore had the most practice at multitasking) will actually perform the worst in this task.
 This is anecdotal, of course, but it is consistent with what the researchers at Stanford found: the more you multitask, the worst you become at it.

 Portions of the above article first appeared in my TSM post, ‘Recovering Quiet in an Age of Noise‘.